coderKillo/jam-gmtk-2025/README.md

-# Jam Template
+# GMTK Game Jam 2025

-This is the godot template I use for game jams.

-## Features

-- main menu
-- options for audio adjustments
-- store game data
-- level management
-- win/lose screen

-## Roadmap
+This repo contains my game submission for the GMTK Jam 2025.